Corporate liability: Identification or ‘controlling mind’ test

 Under this standard, only the “acts of a senior person representing the company’s ‘controlling mind and will’ can be attributed to the company.
 This approach has its roots in English law.
 In a seminal case, Tesco Supermarkets Ltd v Nattrass [1972] AC 153, the House of Lords found that a store manager was not a part of the "directing mind" of the corporation and therefore that his conduct was not attributable to the corporation.

 This approach has been criticised because it restricts corporate liability to the acts of directors and a few high-level managers.
-It may therefore unfairly favour larger corporations because they may be able to escape criminal liability for the acts of employees who manage their day-to-day activities.
-This has proved problematic as in the cases involving corporate manslaughter.
+It may therefore unfairly favour larger corporations which, because they tend to have more diffuse management and decision making structures, may be able to escape criminal liability for the acts of employees who manage their day-to-day activities.

 A 2016 study of 41 countries’ corporate liability systems shows that meeting the ‘controlling minds’ test is not usually required for liability, though it is almost always sufficient to attribute liability to a company.